comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 The context is sort a conceptual container of your whistleblowing initiative.
 To better understand this, just think about a whistleblowing initiative devoted to gather information about ethical misconducts infringing the ethical code of a governmental agency or of a company.
 When you configure the Context you will assign to it a name that can be evocative of the mission related to this context so that the whistleblowers know that this is the right place where to communicate their data.
 Then you would like to describe in more detail the context itself, so that whistleblower are informed that this is part of a whole process in which specific persons, the receivers, will receive and follow up on the data they're submitting.

-To configure a Context, just go to http://example.globaleaks.org/#/admin/contexts as an admin and fill the text field with the name choosen for the Context, then click on "Add" button.
+To configure a Context, log in as an admin, go to the administration interface, select "Context configuration" in the menu on the left of the page and fill the text field with the name choosen for the Context, then click on "Add" button.

 .. image:: Context_conf_1.png